mooncollin/Game-Server-Hosting/README.md

 Network factors such as firewalls, port forwarding, and static IPs are not managed by this application and will need to be done by the user manually.

 # Changelog

+## Version 1.3
+Major bug fix update!

+### Front-end Fixes:
+* Auto-restart is now set to off by default
+* Adding a server now does not just copy properties from another existing server
+* Can change server properties correctly
+* Can delete files correctly

+### Front-end Changes:
+* Now using Apache Velocity to generate HTML instead of HTMLRenderingTool

+### Back-end Fixes:
+* Using standard way of authenticating request data

+### Back-end Changes:
+* Output from server now dealt differently (hopefully a bit more efficient)

 ## Version 1.2.2
 Fixed a major bug that disallowed server starting